 Most expats love travelling and exploring new places, so a scratch travel map is a fun and interactive thing to gift.

-You can get a national map from the country your friend has moved to or the traditional international map.
+You can get a national map from the country your friend has moved to or a traditional international map.

 I was given one that included a national and an international map.
 Since I travel a lot to local places, I have found the national one very useful.